FinancyAI/wannabeModel/README.md

 # wannabeModel

+This is a project for Barcelona Technology School

 Here we will save all the python and jupyter notebooks needed to:

 1 - play with the EDGAR API